MrBrandtCox/My-Busy-Day/README.md

 # 05 Third-Party APIs: Work Day Scheduler

 ## Description
 This daily planner allows the user to input their desired tasks for the day which is saved locally for them to review.
-The times/tasks are specified my color grey = past, red = present, green = future time slots.
+The times/tasks are specified by the following colors: Grey = past, red = present, green = future time slots.
 This application will increase productivity and organization for the day to day user.

 ## User Story